Theotaquet/pear/README.md

 1. Launch your NodeJS server and your database server.

 2. Launch your game executable in a terminal.
-    * The `-pear` parameter activates the plugin.
+    * OPTIONAL: The `-pear` parameter activates the plugin.
-    * The `-scene` parameter, followed by the scene name, load the specified scene.
-The name has to be written without the `.unity`, but the full path is only required if you have multiple scenes with that name.
+    * OPTIONAL: The `-scene` parameter, followed by the scene name, loads the specified scene if PeAR is enabled.
+The name can be written with or without the `.unity`, and the full path is only required if you have multiple scenes with that name, otherwise the first matching scene in the list will be loaded.
+If not specified, the default scene will be loaded and analysed.

 3. Exit the game to end the recording session.
     * The data are sent to the server and stored in the database.